Research

 The analytic foundations of disk dynamics were laid down decades ago, but the resulting theory was complicated and could rarely be used to calculate anything.
 Technically, we are dealing with kinetic theory in angle–action variables, and the intricate mathematical formalism can render even idealized problems rather intractable.
 In the meantime, simulators and observers of disk galaxies raced ahead, unveiling beautiful and complex behavior that theoreticians have been unable to explain.
 Our Galactokinetics series aims to close this gap.

 In Hamilton, Modak & Tremaine (2026) we approached the kinetic theory anew, splitting gravitational potential fluctuations into asymptotic wavelength regimes relative to stars' guiding radii and epicyclic amplitudes, analogous to plasma gyrokinetics.
 This simplifies the kinetic theory dramatically in long- and short-wavelength asymptotic regimes, and these two limits join smoothly at intermediate wavelengths.
 In Hamilton, Modak & Tremaine (2025) we extended the formalism to include the self-consistent gravitational potential of the perturbed disk.
 This allowed us to unify many classic linear studies of spiral structure (Lindblad-Kalnajs, Julian-Toomre, Lin-Shu-Kalnajs, Sellwood-Carlberg) under a single theoretical framework.
+In Hamilton, Mummery & Bland-Hawthorn (2026) we showed how this formalism renders tractable the problem of the ‘radial velocity wave’ in the Galactic disk and explains the phase shift in this wave between hot and cold stellar populations.

 Bars